First Church and Parish in Dedham: Early years

 Prior to Jason Haven becoming minister, the church had very infrequently enforced a provision requiring anyone who had sex before marriage to confess the sin before the entire congregation.
 The first records of such confessions took place during the pastorate of Samuel Dexter, and they were rare.
 Such confessions increased dramatically during Haven's term, however.
 During his first 25 years there were 25 such confessions, of which 14 came during the years 1771 to 1781.
 In 1781, he preached a sermon condemning fornication and the then-common practice of women sleeping with men who professed their intention to marry.
 The sermon was so long and memorable that decades later, in 1827, congregants still remembered the ashamed looks on the faces of those gathered and how uncomfortable many were.

+A woman was suspended by the church in 1735 for her evil speaking, reviling, and reproachful language.

 Seeing the success the Anglican Church down the street had renting out land, First Church began renting out lots around the meetinghouse.
 A notice appeared in the Columbian Minerva on January 6, 1801:

 A number of House Lots in Dedham will be leased for 999 years at public vendue on the premmises, on Monday the ninth day of February next at one of the clock PM, being laid out upon the land belonging to the Rev Mr Haven's Church near the Court House and Meeting House.
 The soil is good, the situation excellent for mechanics and such as wish to live retired in a pleasant village on the banks of the Charles River."